beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 There was not a single light in the village.</br>
 Although the sun had set, it was too early for everyone to have gone to sleep.
 And he had also just heard about the disappearance of a large number of ninja.</br>
 Sasuke closed his eyes for a moment and focused his power in his right eye.
 When he opened his eyelids, the eye was dyed red, three 'tomoe' marks visible in it.
 Saringan.</br>
 He looked at the village with that eye.
 There were indeed people inside the houses, which made ample use of the surrounding bamboo in their construction.
-But all of them were sill like they were holding their breath.
+But all of them were still like they were holding their breath.
 Almost as though they were afraid of something.</br>
 His curiosity piqued, Sasuke took a step toward the village.</br>
 "So you show yourself!
 You fallen Dark Thundeeeeerrrr!"
 Someone leapt out with a great deal of force from beneath the bamboo leaves.</br>